scandycuz/safety-camera-monorepo/README.md

 # Safety Camera Monorepo

-This repo utilizes a monorepo first approach.
-Individual applications are minimal.
-Components, RTKQuery APIs, and contexts can be imported and utilized throughout multiple apps with minimal setup.
+This repository uses a monorepo structure to organize code into reusable packages for multiple applications.
+Shared React components, RTK Query APIs, and React contexts enable quick app development with minimal configuration.

 ## Primary frameworks and libraries